gvwilson/thirdbit/src/fiction/iffy/index.md

 "It didn't work,"
 Doctor Johel said bleakly.
-"They weren't ready,
+"We weren't ready,
-but they didn't know if they ever would be, and things were getting worse faster than anyone had predicted.
+but we didn't know if we ever would be, and things were getting worse faster than anyone had predicted.
-They argued and argued,
+We argued and argued,
 then decided to go for it and hope for the best.
+They drew straws,
-I imagine they listened to their favorite music one last time or had one last cup of real coffee and made jokes about seeing each other in the next life, and then they climbed into their capsules.
+then listened to their favorite music one last time and had one last cup of real coffee and made jokes about seeing each other in the next life, and then…"
+Doctor Johel gestured at the superconducting ring.
-The next thing we knew they were all dead.
+"And then the next thing we knew they were all dead.
 All of them except you and Johnson."

 Iffy stared at her.